robertdebock/ansible-role-elastic_repo/README.md

 # An alternative package which contains only features that are available
 # under the Apache 2.0 license is also available.

-# Elastic has two versions of the packages; "elastic" or "oss".
-The elastic
+# Elastic has two versions of the packages:
+# - "elastic" using the "Elastic" license.
-# version has an "Elastic" license.
-The oss version uses the Apache 2.0 license.
+# - "oss" using the Apache 2.0 license.
 elastic_repo_license: oss
 ```